ampache/ampache/docs/API-Errors.md

 * Use errorType 'system' for things users can't change / server config
 * Use errorType 'account' for user issues (password, perms, auth, etc)
 * All other errorTypes should return the parameter name that caused the error. (type, filter, email, etc)
-* errorMessage must be a translated string to allow devs to show things for the user in their language.
+* errorMessage is written in US English only

 ## Error Codes